Barking, London

-Barking is a town in East London, England, within the London Borough of Barking and Dagenham.
+Barking is a riverside town in East London, England, within the London Borough of Barking and Dagenham.
 It is 9.3 mi east of Charing Cross.
-The total population of Barking was 59,068 at the 2011 census.
+The total population of Barking was 218,534 in 2021.
 In addition to an extensive and fairly low-density residential area, the town centre forms a large retail and commercial district, currently a focus for regeneration.
 The former industrial lands to the south are being redeveloped as Barking Riverside.